waseemtannous/GeeksProfile/README.md

 ## 3 - Create a Jenkins pipeline to build and push the docker images to Docker Hub

-Start by creating a new EC2 instance in AWS running Ubuntu and installing Jenkins.
+Start by creating a new EC2 instance in AWS running Ubuntu and installing Jenkins and Docker.

 Create a new pipeline job with GitHub hook for triggering the pipeline.